electron/governance/wg-outreach/README.md

 * We expect members to actively devote time or other resources to outreach work on an ongoing basis

 Examples for work include writing or improving onboarding documentation, meeting and communicating with companies building apps on top of Electron, organizing conferences or meetups, or answering developer questions on social media.
 Helping developers building apps with Electron and community members interested in contributing to Electron can take on countless forms.

-## Areas of Responsibility

-* Onboarding for new members
-* Reaching out to companies
-* Developer Evangelism / Developer Relations / Developer Advocate
-* Reaching out to Electron communities
-* Electron meetup events

 ## Meeting Schedule